Siege of Soissons: October

-On October 13, the cannonade was even more violent and many projectiles fell on the large barracks but also on a large number of houses causing new fires.
-At the beginning of the afternoon, a German parliamentarian appeared before Colonel de Noue who replied:

-"That his duty and his honor did not allow him to capitulate, that the garrison was intact and ready to fight, that the pieces were recovered and ready to fire and that he was waiting for the Germans to assault the breach; he complained bitterly to the parliamentarian that the Germans were shooting at the city and the ambulances, although they were protected by the flag of the Geneva Convention, and that the siege was conducted in an inhuman manner since the fire was directed as much on the city as on the ramparts."

-It was the fourth time that Colonel de Noue refused to surrender.
+On October 13, the cannonade increased pressure, and many more projectiles fell on the large barracks and civilian homes, causing new fires.
+At the beginning of the afternoon, a German parliamentarian appeared before Colonel de Noue, who replied:"That his duty and his honor did not allow him to capitulate, that the garrison was intact and ready to fight, that the pieces were recovered and ready to fire and that he was waiting for the Germans to assault the breach; he complained bitterly to the parliamentarian that the Germans were shooting at the city and the ambulances, although they were protected by the flag of the Geneva Convention, and that the siege was conducted in an inhumane manner since the fire was directed as much on the city as on the ramparts."It was the fourth time that Colonel de Noue refused to surrender.
 The bombardment of the city resumed with a vengeance and with increased intensity.
 The Grand-Hôpital, which gave asylum to 300 people, caught fire under repeated blows from German artillery.
 The blows dealt by the besieger in this second day of bombardment were serious.
 On that day the Germans sent 1,993 shells, 225 shrapnels and 294 bombs.